uspki/policies/certificate-policy.md

 ### 1.4 Certificate Usage

 #### 1.4.1 Appropriate Certificate Uses
-This policy is limited to Publicly Trusted TLS Certificates used for identifying and authenticating U.S. Federal Government web services.
+This policy is limited to Publicly-Trusted TLS Certificates used for identifying and authenticating U.S. Federal Government web services.
 Certificates may be used for all legal authentication and encryption purposes.

 #### 1.4.2 Prohibited Certificate Uses
 Certificates may not be used where prohibited by law.